Chauhantirth23/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

 Earlier in the lab we provisioned smart meter devices at scale using an enrollment group with the Azure IoT Hub Device Provisioning Service (DPS).
 In this task, we will provision LabVM as an IoT Edge device using an individual enrollment.
 We will continue to use symmetric key attestation.

->**Note**: Device attestation using a TPM or X.509 certificates is more secure, and should be used for more stringent security requirements in production environments.
+>**Note**: Device attestation using a TPM or X.509 certificates is more secure and should be used for more stringent security requirements in production environments.

 1. In the Azure Portal, open the lab resource group and select the **smartmeter-dps-{suffix}** device provisioning service resource.